-Oribe Peralta gave Mexico the lead just six minutes in, but Jerry Bengston and Carlos Costly scored within a three-minute span midway through the second half to give Mexico only their second home loss in 78 World Cup qualifying matches.
+Oribe Peralta gave Mexico the lead just six minutes in but the hosts fell apart after the break, succumbing to only their second home loss in 78 World Cup qualifying matches.

-The top-three finishers qualify for the World Cup, while the fourth-place side will play a one-game playoff against Oceania champions New Zealand for a spot in Brazil next summer.
+The top-three finishers will qualify for the World Cup, while the fourth-place team will play a one-game playoff against Oceania champion New Zealand for a spot in Brazil next summer.

 Desperate to keep his job, Mexico coach Jose Manuel de la Torre made a bold move against the Central Americans by benching striker Javier 'Chicharito' Hernandez, who recently returned from a hamstring injury.
 Peralta got the call up front in the Manchester United star's place, and he was the one shining star for El Tri.

-In just the sixth minute, Peralta would end Mexico's scoring drought at home thanks to the speed of Giovani dos Santos, who advanced past an unbalanced Honduras defence to find Peralta on the right to knock in his seventh career international goal.
+Peralta ended Mexico's scoring drought at home on six minutes thanks to the speed of Giovani Dos Santos, who raced through an unbalanced Honduras defence to find his team-mate on the right to knock in his seventh career international goal.

-El Tri looked like a team on a mission throughout the rest of the first half despite not creating any further scoring opportunities before half-time.
-With 68 per cent of the possession through 45 minutes, it was apparent that Honduras, who rallied from two down late to level with Mexico in the previous meeting between the two teams in the Hex, would need another miracle to stun the home crowd.
+El Tri looked like a team on a mission throughout the rest of the first half despite not creating any further scoring opportunities before the interval, but Honduras rallied after the break.

-Well into the second half, searching for their first scoring chance of the match, Honduras coach Luis Fernando Suarez tossed Bengston onto the pitch and the momentum would swing in the visiting team's direction for the remainder of the match.
+Well into the second half, searching for their first scoring chance of the match, Honduras coach Luis Fernando Suarez put Bengston into the action and the momentum swung towards the visitors

-In the 64th minute, Honduras delivered a long free kick into the box that was controlled by Oscar Boniek García, who fired a left-footed shot on goal.
+In the 64th minute, a long free-kick into the box found Oscar Boniek Garcia, who fired a left-footed shot on goal.
 Goalkeeper Jesus Corona couldn't control the rebound and Bengston was the man on the spot to knock it in.